-Helping patients find the rewards of giving to others, and helping some local residents at the same time, A Forever Recovery sponsored the 2015 International Festival of Lights in Battle Creek, MI
+Helping patients find the rewards of giving to others, and helping some residents at the same time, A Forever Recovery sponsored the 2015 International Festival of Lights in Battle Creek, MI

 For a person struggling in the depths of addiction, life can feel like a pretty lonely place.
-As they isolate themselves from others, and use drugs or alcohol to mask their emotions, they find it more and more difficult to make strong personal connections, and healthy functioning relationships seem impossible to achieve.
+As they isolate themselves from others and use drugs or alcohol to mask their emotions, they find it more and more difficult to make strong personal connections, and healthy functioning relationships seem impossible to achieve.

-Patients and staff members from our recovery center headed out to the festival to meet some of the local residents and families who had lined up to wait for their turn to take a wagon ride, bringing gifts for the kids and gift cards for their parents.
+Patients and staff members from our recovery center headed out to the festival to meet some of the residents and families who had lined up to wait for their turn to take a wagon ride, bringing gifts for the kids and gift cards for their parents.
 The evening was brisk, but smiling faces and children’s laughter filled the air, along with the aroma of hot cocoa from a local coffee shop.
-Delighted, the kids waved their toys in the air and the parents chatted with the visitors from AFR, including the Assistant Clinical Director Joseph Guajardo.
+Delighted, the kids waved their toys in the air, and the parents chatted with the visitors from AFR, including the Assistant Clinical Director Joseph Guajardo.

-The idea behind this visit to the wagon ride line was to help those patients see the joy that they can help to bring to others in this world, even by simply volunteering a little of their time to help out.
+The idea behind this visit to the wagon ride line was to help those patients see the joy that they can help to bring to others in this world, even by just volunteering a little of their time to help out.
 “We help a lot of people,” Joseph said.
-“We were able to give some toys and gift cards to people that can actually use the help.
-And that‘s what A Forever Recovery does, we give and we help.”
+“We were able to give some toys and gift cards to people that can use the help.
+And that‘s what A Forever Recovery does, we give, and we help.”
 If we all work a little each day toward making this world a better place than it was yesterday, we could all enjoy much brighter days in the future.

 “A Forever Recovery does our best to give back to the community,” Joseph continued.
 “We love the Battle Creek Police Department.
-They’re helping fight against addiction and keeping drugs off of the street, and what better way for A Forever Recovery to contribute to the community?”
+They’re helping fight against addiction and keeping drugs off of the street, and what better way to A Forever Recovery to contribute to the community?”

 The price tag for these highly specialized dogs and the equipment needed to house and protect them can be quite hefty, running around $12,500.
 The money donated by A Forever Recovery and raised by Post cover most of the cost, helping to ease a little of the burden on local taxpayers.
 Pamela Anderson, Executive Director of AFR, presented a check to representatives of Post Community Credit Union at the Festival of Lights shortly before a barbershop musical performance.